auramix/SosaCloud/README.md

-# Project Name
+# Sidebar and Related Tracks service

-> A front-end clone of SoundCloud's track player page
+> A front-end clone of SoundCloud's sidebar service

 ## Related Projects